Coronavirus: Government to announce more economic help due to Covid-19 outbreak

 The Government has already announced $11 million for tourism marketing and $4 million for more advisors on the ground through its Regional Business Partner Network, as well as tax and income assistance through the Inland Revenue Department and the Ministry of Social Development.

+Robertson said Cabinet will discuss the next step tomorrow and announcements would follow during the week.

-"Ministers are actively considering a range of options in response to the impact of Covid-19, and Cabinet will discuss these tomorrow," Finance Minister Grant Robertson said in a statement.
+"Ministers are actively considering a range of options in response to the impact of Covid-19, and Cabinet will discuss these tomorrow," he said in a statement.

 "We have already taken steps to implement the immediate measures suggested by Business New Zealand and the CTU at our meeting with them last week, including the request that Government departments and agencies pay their bills within 10 days."